mcdemarco/the-new-kitchen-cookbook/meat/briskette.md

 5. Top the beef with the crushed garlic cloves and the onions.
 Cover with tin foil.
 6. Bake 1 hour.
 3. Turn beef over and bake 1 more hour.

+## Variants

+For a more slow-roasted brisket, reduce heat to 300° and bake about 1 hour per pound.

+Add carrots and celery (fry a bit first).

+Add tomatoes (optionally crushed).

+Marinate the brisket before cooking.

+Make it the day before serving.